Importance of Building Sustainable or Green Buildings

 According to the Whole Building Design Guide (WBDG), moisture is the reason for mold growth, poor indoor air quality and unhealthy buildings.
 Sustainable buildings aim to reduce moisture issues from the design stage itself.
 Material durability and low maintenance cost are major determinants of product selection.
 A high maintenance product leads to environmental degradation and economic burden even if it lasts long.
 Aware of this fact, designers of sustainable buildings purchase materials and products that are more durable and need low maintenance.

-Achieve your long-term building sustainability goals with Genea energy analytics.
+Achieve your long-term building sustainability goals with Genea Submeter Billing and Reading.
 Learn more about tracking your building’s energy usage today.

 5 Key Characteristics of Sustainable Buildings